If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 * There is a separate fee for exhibitors (entrants), but it covers as many entries as you are permitted under the contest rules.

-* There is a fee per piece entered into the contest.
+* There is a fee to enter the contest, or a fee for each piece entered into the contest.

 Awards and winners in the junior division at Gen Con 2011.